zhushiyi23/docs/en/device_dev_guide/connection/telephony/overview_of_telephony.md

 2. Reference QEMU RIL: A reference implementation for the QEMU emulator.
 Modem chip vendors can refer to the Reference QEMU RIL to implement Vendor RIL modules, which interact with the Modem for control-plane operations.
 In commercial products, openvela LibRIL and Vendor RIL together implement the complete RIL functionality.

-## 4. Telephony Business Adaptation
+## IV.
+Telephony Business Adaptation

 To implement Telephony functionality on the openvela system, the following adaptation work must be completed: